voletibhaskar/voletibhaskar.github.io/aboutme.md

 👨🏾‍🎓After completing my undergraduate degree in Computer Science, I started my career as a Data Scientist at [Labyrinth Technologies](https://labyrinth.ai/) and was fortunate enough to work on interesting problems in Machine Learning, Computer Vision, Data Analytics. 🔍

- ✨I have found passion in developing and sustaining ETL Data Pipelines for various clients in North America and Europe across various sectors, generating Business insights.
-I have expertise in various programming languages and visualization tools including Python, SAS, SQL, Tableau, PowerBI etc. 📈
+ ✨I have found passion in developing and sustaining ETL Data Pipelines for various clients in North America and Europe across various sectors, generating Business insights.📈

-Programming Languages: Python, SQL, SAS
+**Programming Languages**: Python, SQL, SAS

-Data Visualization: Tableau, PowerBI
+**Data Visualization**: Tableau, PowerBI

 🗣 Enough about me!!
 I’d love to get to know you as well!
 Feel free to reach out to me for coffee chats and all things related to Analytics at [LinkedIn](https://www.linkedin.com/in/bhaskar-voleti-profile/) 😊